ptpt/lips/README.md

 usage: uncomment.awk [codeout] [comment="//"] FILENAME
 ```

-Uncomment `FILENAME` by simply removing the leading comment delimiter
+Uncomment `FILENAME` by simply removing the leading comment starter
 in each comment line, and pipe code blocks (the non-comment lines) to
 the command specified by `codeout`.

-You need to specify another comment delimiter when your source code is not
+You need to specify another comment starter when your source code is not
 commented by `//`.

 ### `sh.awk`: simple shell-base templating